reaperofchaos/JSONtoSQLBuilder/README.md

 Requires GCC and GNUWIN compile
 Download GNUWIN <a href="https://sourceforge.net/projects/gnuwin32/">GNUWin</a> to run MAKE in windows.
 From a command prompt navigate to windows build folder and run make <br />
-Navigate to source directory in console <br />
+Navigate to project directory in console <br />
 <pre>
 cd windows
 make clean